top of page

 Support

-A small amount of money can go a long way in helping us to raise the profile of colliery spoil sites and ensuring that these special sites, and their unique wildlife, persist for future generations to appreciate and enjoy.
+A small amount of money can go a long way in helping us to raise the profile of colliery spoil sites and ensuring that these special places, and their unique wildlife, persists for future generations to appreciate and enjoy.
 If you would like to support our work, donations are always gratefully received.
 Thank you!

 Home: Text